accordproject/vscode-extension/README.md

 ### For Concerto

-We provide snippets generation for all the class method present in the Concerto languages.
+The extension provides code snippets for all the class method present in the Concerto languages.

 | Classes     |   Prefix    |
 | :---------- | :---------: |